KMOSNU/NLP_Project/README.md

 ## Topic

-Heart rate estimation with PPG data by using biLSTM
+Heart rate estimation with PPG data by using biLSTM.

 ## data source